 Métis Mutt is an autobiographical account of Elter’s struggles as an adolescent with an abusive alcoholic father, and his determination to find his own path – through humour and self-reflection: "I am constantly learning who I am, and slowly learning to take responsibility for my own actions.
 I hope my audiences know that they don't have to have all the answers right now either.
 I hope they are inspired to create positive change for themselves" (Theatre Network program, January 2018).

 Elter’s many diverse theatre credits include roles in: Evangeline (Citadel Theatre/Charlottetown Festival); Crazy For You, Alice Through the Looking Glass, One Man Two Guvnors, Julius Caesar, A Prairie Boy’s Winter and Vimy (Citadel Theatre); The Crackwalker (Kill Your Television Theatre); Tartuffe, Sound of Music, Enron (National Arts Centre); L’Homme de la Mancha (L’UniThéâtre); HROSES: An Affront to Reason (The Maggie Tree); NEVERMORE (Catalyst Theatre); HAIR the Musical, Shear Madness, The 25th Annual Putnam Spelling Bee, The Buddy Holly Story and The Full Monty (Mayfield Dinner Theatre); and roles in King Lear, A Midsummer Night’s Dream, Two Gentlemen of Verona (The Musical), The Winter’s Tale, Romeo and Juliet (as Romeo, with his wife Kristi Hansen as Juliet), Love’s Labour’s Lost, Twelfth Night and The Merchant of Venice for the annual Free Will Players Shakespeare productions in Edmonton.
 In 2018, he enacted the a man on the run from a Pipeline Company who gradually morphs into a bear, as he becomes more integrated with the natural world, in Bears by Matthew MacKenzie (Alberta Aboriginal Performing Arts and Punctuate!
 Theatre co-production, dir.
 MacKenzie).
-He also appeared as a Metis oil worker, unemployed after the Fort McMurray fire in Bust (renamed After the Fire) by Matthew MacKenzie in a co-production by the same companies.
-In January 2020, he appeared in the premiere of The Ministry of Grace by Tara Beagan at the Belfry Theatre.
+He also appeared as a Métis oil worker, unemployed after the Fort McMurray fire in Bust (renamed After the Fire) by Matthew MacKenzie in a co-production by the same companies.
+In January 2020, he appeared in the premiere of The Ministry of Grace by Tara Beagan at the Belfry Theatre; and in September 2021, he played a friendly Métis construction company owner mistaken for a homeless man in The Garneau Block at the Citadel's MacLab Theatre.

 As a stand-up comic, he has emceed and been host at both Breaker’s, and Dave’s Comedy Saloon, and has toured western Canada twice as the opening comedy act for Hypnotist, Marc Savard.
 He was also a Top 14 finalist on Canadian Idol in 2006.
 He is a writer and actor for the Aboriginal Peoples Television Network series, CAUTION: May Contain Nuts, and a core-member of the ukulele rock band sensation, The Be Arthurs.
 Other TV credits include: Hank Williams’ First Nation, Delmer and Marta and Hell On Wheels.
 His first love, however, is live theatre.